-The Xcelerate Discipleship Conference is presented annually in the Fall Semester with the primary function to equip, support, and engage seminary students and church practitioners to fulfill the mandate to make disciples (Matt.
+The Xcelerate conference, sponsored by the Center for Discipleship and Spiritual Formation, is presented annually in the Fall Semester with the primary function to equip, support, and engage seminary students and church practitioners to fulfill the mandate to make disciples (Matt.
 28:18-20).
 This conference supports the NOBTS target of producing healthy churches by focusing on the disciple making and spiritual formation competencies.